kylgrn/azure_rbac_pipeline/README.md

 # Azure "RBAC-as-Code"
 This solution uses an Azure DevOps CI/CD pipeline for deploying and managing custom RBAC role definitions in Azure.
 Creating and updating custom RBAC roles is currently only doable using PowerShell, CLI, or JSON.
 You can choose to use GitHub, Azure Repos, or one of the other supported repositories.

 This solution monitors a repo that contains custom Azure RBAC roles in JSON format.
 It will trigger a CI/CD pipeline anytime a new action, NotAction, or AssignableScope is changed.
+If someone manually overrides the permissions by using PowerShell or CLI directly against Azure, the pipeline and stored JSON files will override any manually changes.

 **Things to note in this version**